TheAcharya/MarkerData-Website/docs/In Action/generating-markers.md

 ![](/assets/content-banner-marker-toolbox.png)

-A procedural generative approach to Marker extraction was initially [considered](https://github.com/TheAcharya/MarkersExtractor/issues/108).
-However, due to the niche nature of the workflow, it will not be planned for inclusion in **Marker Data**.
-Nevertheless, procedural generation of markers remains feasible through the use of the [Marker Toolbox](https://markertoolbox.io).
-When combined with **Marker Data** and chat models, this presents a powerful solution for the procedural generation and extraction of Markers using a unified set of tools.
+Users interested in procedural Marker extraction can take advantage of the [Marker Toolbox](https://markertoolbox.io), which offers capabilities for inserting and manipulating Markers.
+When combined with **Marker Data** and modern chat-based models, this setup enables a cohesive, end-to-end workflow for both programmatic generation and extraction of Markers.
+Although a generative approach to Marker extraction was initially [explored](https://github.com/TheAcharya/MarkersExtractor/issues/108), it was ultimately considered too specialised for inclusion in the official **Marker Data**'s' roadmap.

 ## CSV Profile